Banner image placeholder

 Abstract

-Purpose: Distributed manufacturing of open-source assistive technology shows potential to offer accessible, affordable, and customizable solutions for users in low-resource contexts.
+Distributed manufacturing of open-source assistive technology shows potential to offer accessible, affordable, and customisable solutions for users in low-resource contexts.
 Their real-world adoption, however, depends not only on the availability of openly shared designs but also on their replicability when fabricated in different local contexts.
 This work investigates the replicability of open-source hardware in assistive technology through a practical design-driven approach, using the development and experimental evaluation of a two-piece open-source forearm crutch as a case study.

 Keywords

-• 📝 Full text (preprint version) 2
+• 📝 Full text (preprint version) 1

 • 🛠️ OSF Repository (3D models and dataset) 3